pallipur/NLP-Enhanced-Search-Engine-for-University-of-Memphis-Resources/README.md

+Project Overview
+The NLP Enhanced Search Engine for the University of Memphis is a web-crawling application designed to facilitate efficient information retrieval from the University of Memphis website.
+This project employs natural language processing (NLP) techniques to extract, index, and manage content from various web pages, enabling improved search capabilities.

 web_scraper.py

 This web scraper collects textual data from specified web pages.
 It extracts and saves content from the pages, enabling the system to build a corpus of documents for indexing.
 The crawler ensures that the collected data is diverse and representative of the target domain.